lagleki/vlasisku/README.md

 Lojban Mediawiki Server
 =======================

-This repo cotnains the code used to run the Lojban vlasisku Server.
+This repo contains the code used to run the Lojban vlasisku Server.

 For details of how to run and manage this as a service, see https://github.com/lojban/vlasisku-containers